teyc/ConsultingKit/Training/Docker-Windows/README.md

       docker run --publish 18081:80 --detach --rm --isolation process --name api.my.local hello-api

+  Observe that these two processes have their own IIS instances, but at the same time are just processes.

+    get-process servicemonitor

 ## Exercise 3, set up an entire set of applications

 ## Exercise 4, edit the website in development mode